 Heart & Soul Group provides fruit, veg, bakery and pantry items to vulnerable families and people in Adelaide and the Adelaide Hills.

-At the moment they are ONLY providing an online ordering and delivery service for food hampers.
+Online ordering and delivery service for food hampers.
 You can order your hamper through the Heart & Soul Group web site.
 All orders must be placed by midnight Thursday for delivery from Monday onwards in the following week.
 All orders attract a shipping & handling fee of $30 (as of 24th March).

 Deliveries will be made as follows: